Objectives and Key Results (OKR) – The Complete Guide

 OKR Retrospective

-The OKR retrospective is the last event in the OKR cycle.
-While the OKR Review reflects the content, i.e. the status of the OKRs, the OKR Retrospective reflects on a meta-level the OKR process or the OKR method itself and looks for improvement potential.
-In the retrospective, the agility of the OKR framework becomes clear: You start with certain framework parameters (length of the cycle, the structure of Weeklys, etc.) that you might take from this guide and adjust them until they are tailored to the individual needs of the organization.
+The OKR Retrospective is the last event in the OKR cycle.
+While the OKR review reflects the content, i.e. the status of the OKRs, the OKR Retrospective reflects on a meta-level the OKR process or the OKR method itself and looks for improvement potential.
+In the retrospective, the agility of the OKR framework becomes clear: you start with framework parameters (length of the cycle, structure of check-ins, etc.) that you can adopt from this guideline, and adjust them until they are tailored to the individual needs of the organization.

 The Start/Stop/Continue method provides a possible structure for the OKR retrospective: